Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/closing_remarks.md

-### Day 1 overview

-- Navigating the terminal using bash code
-- Stringing together bash code to make a more complex command
-- Saving complex commands as scripts that can be used later or shared with others
-- Basic NGS file types (FASTQ, BAM, BED/bigWig, VCF) their formats and the types of data that stored in each
-- Programs used to generate and or manipulate NGS file types

-### Day 2 overview

-- Visualizing NGS data with IGV
-- Introduction to an HPC and how to use it efficiently
-- Customizing your HPC environment and installing software
-- Introduction to R objects and Functions

-### Day 3 overview

-- Using R/bioconductor to manipulate genomic data
-- R objects and classes built for NGS data
-- Software and packages used to manipulate and visualize different types of NGS data
-- Utilizing genomic databases with R/bioconductor
-- Visualization of genomic data with R
-- Statistical modelling applied to NGS data to pull *meaningful* results out of large datasets

 ### Some final take-aways from the workshop:
 - Spend the time (and money) to plan, consult, and practice bioinformatics to generate high quality data that will provide robust inferences
 - If you are going to do a lot of Bioinformatics, you should get **really** good at the command-line (Bash), otherwise, pre-processing will be slow & painful (the first several times it will be slow and painful)